 on two luxurious stays in Cape Town and near Kruger, plus advice on essential packing for a safari (for Namibia, but same rules apply).

-Safari murzi! over 5 years ago
+Safari murzi! about 6 years ago

 In Capetown visit the wine country, the Gem Factory, ride the little railway around the Cape, go to top of Table Mountain, take a trip to the Cape Reserve, take the train or fly to Jo,burg and then rent a car to go to Kruger.
 Rebook Kruger for sure.
 Take a night safari one evening in Kruger.